Think someone is freeloading on your WiFi? Here’s how to tell, and what to do about it

 If you do think someone is actually using your WiFi, there are a few things to do.
 First, document any MAC addresses connected to the network.
 Then check with local law enforcement, as the penalties vary greatly nationwide.

 If you didn’t already have a WiFi password, put one on now.
 Make sure it’s WPA2 encryption, that’s the safest and hardest to crack.
-Also change the login details for your router, as whoever is on the network might also know those details.
+Also, change your router’s login details, as whoever is on the network might also know those details.

 Kick them out in one go